 Discrimination against employees on the grounds of sex, age, disability, nationality, religion or social status is prohibited.
 Employers are obliged to protect employees from sexual harassment in the workplace, and there are mandatory requirements related to the investigation of complaints and the provision of training to staff.
 Employers are also prohibited from dismissing or causing detriment to a victim of sexual harassment or another employee who reported the harassment.
 Foreign workers and non-regular employees are also given statutory protection from discrimination.
-From 16 July 2019, the LSA also requires most organisations to address non-sexual workplace bullying and harassment in their Rules of Employment (workforce rules) and impose various obligations regarding how to respond to allegations of non-sexual workplace bullying and harassment.
 Employees are able to claim before the courts and the Labour Relations Commission, a quasi-judicial body set up by statute, as well as the National Human Rights Commission.